Age: 3 years

 Other dogs?
 Now that’s a different story.
 Leontyne adores her fellow canines, to the point where a doggie sibling or two is a prerequisite for her forever home.
 She loves playing with other dogs, and following other dogs, and sleeping next to other dogs, and . . . well, you get the idea.
 Leontyne is extremely gentle and well-mannered with every dog she meets, big or small, and per her foster mom “does not have a mean bone in her body.”
 This means that she gets along famously with cats as well, so if you have a small menagerie in your home, that would suit Leontyne just fine.

 The ideal home for Leontyne is one where she can be part of a pack and get plenty of toys, treats, and soft blankets (which she is more than willing to share with her four-legged friends).
 She needs a guardian who understands that, through no fault of her own, Leontyne just isn’t that into people, and needs to be given space to do her own thing.
 Since she’s a laid back dog who needs a laid back atmosphere, any resident children should be older, dog-savvy, and be able to respect Leontyne’s need for space and quiet.
-Leontyne would do fine in a house, apartment, or anything in between, but it is essential that she not be let off-leash in unfenced areas, as her recall is poor.
+Leontyne needs a fenced place to do her thing, so a fenced yard is required, and it is essential that she not be let off-leash in unfenced areas, as her recall is poor.
 She also can’t stand having her leash tied to anything stationary, so tie-outs are definitely a no-no. Leontyne has no formal training, but she likes her crate and is learning some commands.
 A stay-at-home guardian would be great, but Leontyne is just as happy to spend the day chilling with her canine pack.
 Due to her general skittishness around strangers, she’s not a great candidate for an office job.